-- Transmission through social contact with an infected person; - Transmission through contact with a surface where the virus is present; - People with symptoms being present in the community; - Shared use of equipment; - Inadequate use of hygiene and cleaning procedures; - Transferal of the virus between home and school on hands, clothes or other items. - Currently unknown impact of the new variant of Covid 19 on transmission within school and adults and children in the school environment.
+- Transmission through social contact with an infected person; - Transmission through contact with a surface where the virus is present; - People with symptoms being present in the community; - Shared use of equipment; - Inadequate use of hygiene and cleaning procedures; - Transferal of the virus between home and school on hands, clothes or other items. - Currently unknown impact of the new variant of Covid 19 on transmission within school and adults and children in the school environment. - Increasing the number of pupils attending school classrooms will be at full capacity with less opportunity for children and adults to distance from each other. - Indian variant infection rate high in affected areas (not currently W Sx)

-Control Measures put in Place (
+Control Measures put in Place